 The cutting, splicing or modifying of any internal electrical wiring may void product warranties and create a hazardous condition.
 Failure to comply with these standards could also provide inadequate heating or cooling performance and cause structural damage to a manufactured home.

-Please contact your local distributor for help.
-A directory of Nordyne factory authorized servicers is located in the furnace homeowner packet.
+Please contact your local Intertherm or Miller distributor for help.
+A directory of NORDYNE factory authorized service is located in the furnace homeowner packet.

 Reference: HUD Manufactured Home Construction and Safety Standards 3280.714.